Microsoft Teams Town Hall: Attendee Pack, Cost, and Alternatives

 - Monthly — highest flexibility, highest price.

-- 3 years — about 5% discount versus the 1-year contract.
+- 3 years — around 5% discount compared with the 1-year contract.

 In theory that sounds flexible — in practice it rarely is.
-The reason isn’t the underlying contract with Microsoft (most enterprises already have one), but the internal processes around assignment.
-An Attendee Pack has to be bound to a specific person in the Teams Admin Center (under Meetings / Events → Attendee licenses) — typically by IT staff with the Teams Administrator or Global Administrator role, not by the event team themselves (details: Microsoft Learn — Manage Attendee Capacity Pack).
-On top of that come IT procurement / software asset management, works-council co-determination (relevant for larger internal events with recording and engagement analytics, particularly in the DACH region), and a data-protection review whenever the data flow changes.
-For a single event, this coordination process often takes longer than producing the event itself.
+The reason lies not in the contractual framework with Microsoft itself (which most companies already have in place), but in the internal processes around assignment.
+An Attendee Pack is bound to a specific person in the Teams Admin Center (under Meetings / Events → Attendee licenses) — typically by IT with a Teams Administrator or Global Administrator role, not by the event team itself (details: Microsoft Learn — Manage Attendee Capacity Pack).
+Add to that IT procurement or software asset management, co-determination by the works council (relevant from larger internal events with recording and engagement analytics onward) and, where applicable, a data-protection review as soon as the data flow changes.
+For a single event, this coordination process is often more drawn-out than the event production itself.

-The consequence: the system effectively forces most organizations into a 1-year contract, even when only a single large event is planned.
-If you produce only one annual shareholder meeting or all-hands event with 5,000 attendees, you still pay roughly €14,700 a year at list prices — for one event day.
+The consequence: in practice the system forces most companies into a 1-year contract, even when only a single large event is planned.
+Anyone hosting just one annual general meeting or one all-hands event with 5,000 attendees per year still pays around €14,700 a year at list price — for a single event day.

-Three limitations are particularly relevant when migrating to Town Hall:
+Three restrictions are particularly relevant when migrating to Town Hall:

-Town Hall is built around the Microsoft 365 stack — the attendee view runs through the Teams client or Microsoft’s own web portals.
-Reliable embedding into your own corporate website or external intranet is officially not supported.
-Microsoft’s documentation describes this limitation only vaguely; in practice it doesn’t work.
-If you want to offer streaming on your own website — for external stakeholders, investors, or press — Town Hall is the wrong tool.
+Town Hall is designed for the Microsoft 365 stack — the attendee view works through the Teams client or Microsoft’s own web portals.
+A reliable embed into your own corporate website or an external intranet is officially not supported.
+The Microsoft documentation describes this restriction only vaguely; in practice it does not work.
+Anyone who wants to offer streaming on their own website — for external stakeholders, investors or the press, for example — is in the wrong place with this platform.

 Branding stays at Microsoft level

 Town Hall allows rudimentary branding — logo, banner, an accent color.
-The look and feel, however, remain visibly Microsoft: the player UI, the controls, the chat panel all follow the Teams design language.
-Full corporate design with your own typography, your own player skin, or an event microsite styled in line with your brand isn’t part of the offering.
-For internal employee events that’s usually acceptable; for shareholder meetings, investor events, or press conferences where the visual identity is part of the message, the off-the-shelf look quickly becomes a problem.
+The look and feel, however, remains recognizably Microsoft: the player UI, the controls, the chat panel follow the Teams design.
+Your own corporate design with your own typeface, your own player skin or an event microsite in the style of your brand is not provided for.
+For internal employee events that is usually acceptable; for annual general meetings, investor events or press conferences, where the brand presence is part of the message, the standard look quickly becomes a problem.

-Third-party apps no longer appear in the attendee view
+Third-party apps in the attendee view are gone

-In Live Events, third-party apps like SlideSync or Slido could be displayed alongside the stream to give attendees additional capabilities such as polls, filtered Q&A, or voting.
-In the new Town Hall surface, apps are no longer available to attendees.
+In Live Events, third-party apps such as SlideSync or Slido could be shown next to the stream to give attendees extra features like polls, filtered Q&A or voting.
+In the new Town Hall interface, apps are no longer available to attendees.
 Presenters and organizers can still use apps — but viewers no longer see them in the attendee view.
-How to close that gap specifically for Q&A is covered on our page about Teams Town Hall Q&A with SlideSync.
+How to close this gap specifically for the Q&A is described on our page about Teams Town Hall Q&A with SlideSync.

-If you depend on these capabilities, on consistent branding, or on embedding the stream on your own site, you’ll either have to rebuild them externally — or choose a platform that closes precisely these gaps.
+Anyone who depends on these features, on consistent branding or on embedding into their own website must either rebuild them externally with some effort — or go straight for a platform that closes exactly these gaps.

 SlideSync as a flexible alternative

-This is precisely what SlideSync is built for — the webcast platform from MediaEvent Services.
-Concretely:
+SlideSync is built for exactly these gaps — SlideSync, the webcast platform from MediaEvent Services.
+Concretely, that means:

 - Flexibly bookable live support.
 Phone support is included in every subscription and every event package.
-If you want a producer reserved and online for a specific event window — sound check with presenters, standby for technical interventions, Q&A moderation, recording — dedicated live support is available as an hourly add-on, on short notice and without a separate contract framework.
-With Microsoft, comparable depth is only available through the Teams Events Hosting Assistance or Advanced Production Service — paid, recommended two-week lead time, booked through your Microsoft account team, requires a Unified support contract.
+If you want a producer reserved online for a specific event window — sound check with presenters, standby for technical intervention, Q&A moderation, recording — dedicated live support can be added by the hour, at short notice and without a separate contractual framework.
+With Microsoft, comparable depth is only available through the Teams Events Hosting Assistance or Advanced Production Service — paid, with a recommended two-week lead time, booked through the Microsoft account team, and conditional on a Unified Support contract.

-- Pricing matched to usage.
-Per-event packages for individual large formats, monthly or annual subscriptions for recurring event series.
-Scaling is included in each package — no per-organizer binding, no rigid contract terms.
+- Pricing matches usage.
+Per-event packages for single large formats, monthly or annual subscriptions for recurring event series.
+Scaling is included in the respective package — no per-person binding, no rigid contract terms.

 - Embedding on your own website.
-Stream and Q&A drop straight into your corporate website, intranet, or a dedicated event microsite — without making your viewers depend on Microsoft 365.
+Stream and Q&A can be embedded directly into your corporate website, your intranet or a dedicated event microsite — without a Microsoft 365 dependency for your viewers.

 - Full corporate design.
-Your own typography, your own colors, your own player skin, your own URL: SlideSync adapts to your brand identity, not the other way around.
-For shareholder meetings, IR calls, and press conferences where the visual identity is part of the message, that’s a hard advantage.
+Your own typeface, your own colors, your own player skin, your own URL: SlideSync adapts to your brand presence rather than the other way around.
+For annual general meetings, IR calls and press conferences, where the visual presence is part of the message, that is a hard advantage.

-- Q&A interface with swimlane view and filters.
-Designed specifically for backend teams moderating many questions in parallel during large events.
-Customer feedback is consistently positive — most prefer our tool over the standard Q&A in Teams.
+- Q&A interface with a swimlane approach and filters.
+Developed specifically for back-end teams moderating many questions in parallel at large events.
+The feedback from our clients is consistently positive — most prefer our tool over the standard Q&A in Teams.

 - Browser-based for all viewers.
-No Microsoft 365 license required — attendees just open a link.
+No Microsoft 365 license required — attendees simply open a link.

 |---|---|---|